Prison on Fire: Plot

-The advertising designer Lo Ka-yiu is sentenced to three years of imprisonment in a Hong Kong prison for manslaughter.
-He was convicted for pushing a man who had robbed the grocery store of his father onto a street under a passing bus.
+Advertising designer Lo Ka-yiu is convicted of manslaughter, for accidentally pushing the robber of his father's grocery store into the street and under a passing bus, and is sentenced to three years imprisonment in a Hong Kong prison.

-He is assigned for work at the prison ward where he meets Chung Tin-ching.
-The men befriend each over and Yiu asks to be transferred to the laundry where Ching is working.
-Yiu observes how a member of the gang of triad boss Micky steals scissors from Ching (to use them as a weapon).
-Yiu notifies Ching who manages to get the scissors back, but as a consequence Yiu gets bullied by the triad members.
+He is assigned for work at the prison where he befriends Chung Tin-ching.
+Yiu asks to be transferred to the laundry where Ching is working where he observes a member of boss Micky's triad gang steal scissors from Ching, to use as a weapon.
+Yiu tells Ching who retrieves the scissors, but as a consequence Yiu gets bullied by the gangs members.

-During a cell inspection forbidden items (playing cards and improvised weapons) are found and several men from the cell (among them Yiu, Micky and Bill, the boss of another triad) are brought to ranking warden officer Hung for questioning.
-Hung is nicknamed "scarface" by the prisoners due to a characteristic scar.
-He tries to recruit Yiu as an informant, which he refuses.
-Following that Hung questions Micky, asking him to let his henchmen search for tools which went missing in the prison work shops (serving as makeshift weapons).
+Guards discover prohibited items during a cell inspection and several men from the cell, including Yiu, Micky and another triad boss—Bill, are brought to ranking warden Hung for questioning.
+(Hung is nicknamed "scarface" by the prisoners due to a characteristic scar.)
+Hung's attempt to recruit Yiu as an informant is rejected.
+Hung questions Micky, asking him to let his henchmen search for tools which went missing in the prison work shops.
 In return Hung would transfer one of Micky's rivals to a different prison.
 Since someone needs to be held responsible for the improvised weapons, Micky proposes to claim that Yiu blamed one of Bill's men.
 Hung accepts the deal and transfers several triad members to another prison as "punishment".

 The following night Yiu is dragged into the cell's lavatory by Micky's men and beaten up.
 Ching attempts to stop them to no avail.
 When one of the guards hears the noise and intervenes, Yiu tells him he just slipped and is left alone for the time being.